sparkflows/sparkflows-docs/docs/troubleshooting/installation.rst

 * The server did not start properly because some other Application is running on the configured port.
 The default configured port for Fire is ``:8080``.
 The HTTP and HTTPS ports for Fire can be updated in ``conf/application.properties``.

-2. Fire UI does not open when I go to :8080.
+2. Fire Insights page does not open when I go to :8080.
 Some other UI is displayed
 -----------------------------------------------------------------------------------

-* It is possible that there is some other application running on port ``8080``.
+* It is possible that there is some other application running on port ``8080`` (or the port on which Fire Insights is listening)
 * Fire by default runs on port ``8080``.
 * The resolution would be to run Fire server on some other port which is not being used by any other application.
 * Details for running Fire on another port is here : https://docs.sparkflows.io/en/latest/installation/configuration/running-different-port.html